 During their first year, students study anatomy, biochemistry and physiology.
-At the end of the academic year, students sit an examination in these subjects - this is Part 1A of the Medical and Veterinary Science Tripos or MVST.
+At the end of the academic year, students sit an examination in these subjects - this is Part 1A of the Veterinary Science Tripos or VST.
 In addition to these courses, students take a course in statistics (ISBM) and one in Farm Animal Husbandry.
 Each of these two courses is the subject of a short examination at the end of the Lent (spring) term.

 In the second year, students study pathology, pharmacology, veterinary neurobiology and animal behaviour, veterinary reproduction, and comparative vertebrate biology.
 Comparative vertebrate biology is a specialised course covering the anatomy of the head in different species and looking at the biology and anatomy of fish, reptiles and birds - many species of which are now commonly encountered in veterinary practice.

-In the third year a wide variety of courses is available, selected from the Natural Sciences Part II.
+In the third year a wide variety of courses is available, usually selected from the Natural Sciences Part II.
 These courses include anatomy, biochemistry, pathology, plant sciences, pharmacology, physiology and zoology.
 During their first three years Veterinary Medicine students are also expected to become familiar with agriculture by working with different farm animal species during the vacations.

 The Clinical Course